calvinklai/electiondesires/README.md

 electiondesires
 ===============

-Study on Desires and the aIAT in the Florida Gubernatorial Election, November 2014
+Calvin Lai's Study on Desires and the aIAT in the Florida Gubernatorial Election, November 2014